harisiqbal10/Project-6/README.md

 **Dataset**: Replace the dataset URL in the code with the URL of your preferred classification dataset.

 **Attributes**: Modify the `attributes` list to include the attributes of your dataset.

+**Columns**: Modify the `columns` list to include the columns of your dataset in order.

+**Epsilon**: Set your preffered epsilon value.

+**d**: Set your desired max depth of the descison tree.

+All of the above inputs are in the main function.

 In the write-up below, we analyze our program parameters, exploring their implications for privacy, accuracy, and efficiency.